hibernator11/shexer-CH/README.md

 # shexer-CH
 This project is based on the automatic data quality assessment of Linked Open Data repositories made available for the public by Cultural Heritage institutions.

+### Background
+This work explores how the quality of Linked Open Data made available by Cultural Heritage institutions can be automatically assessed.
+The results obtained can be useful for other institutions who wish to publish and assess their collections.
+This work is based on the tool [sheXer](https://github.com/DaniFdezAlvarez/shexer) to mine an RDF dataset to automatically generate the Shape Expressions.

 ### Shape Expressions
 Shape Expressions for evaluating data quality in LOD published by Cultural Heritage institutions